christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

     |--metadata.rb
     Berskfile

 The Berksfile enables you to include dependent recipes from the community : for example Apache, MySQL, Monit, ...
-Here is an example of Berksfile :
+Here is an example of dependency directives in Berksfile :

 {% highlight ruby %}